vogelca/define/README.md

 for which I must temporarily abandon the comfortable familiarity of the shell for the browser, the app, or even the book.

-I thought to myself: "how convenient it would be to have a shell command for fetching definitions".
-Never wasting any opportunity to reinvent the wheel, I eschewed the package manager and immediately undertook the writing of such a program.
+I thought to myself: "*how convenient it would be to have a shell command for fetching definitions*".
+Never wasting an opportunity to reinvent the wheel, I eschewed the package manager and immediately undertook the writing of such a program.